rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 The server code is rather straightforward:

-  * (4) As usual we start with connection establishment and queue declaration.
+  * (4) As usual we start by establishing the connection and declaring the queue.
-  * (11) Next, we declare our recursive fibonacci-counting function.
-Don't expect it to work for big numbers, it's probably the slowest implementation possible.
+  * (11) Next, we declare our fibonacci function.
+(Don't expect this one to work for big numbers, it's probably the slowest recursive implementation possible).
   * (19) At this point we're ready to declare the `basic_consume` callback, the core of the RPC server.
 It's executed when the request is received.
 It does the work and sends the response back.
   * (32) We might want to run more than one server process.
-In order to spread the load equally over multiple servers we need to set `prefetch_count` setting.
+In order to spread the load equally over multiple servers we need to set the `prefetch_count` setting.